vosonlab/voson.tcn/README.md

 token <- tcn_token(consumer_key = "xxxxxxxx",
                    consumer_secret = "xxxxxxxx")

+# alternatively if you have your bearer token string assign directly
+token <- list(bearer = "xxxxxxxx")

 # if you save the token to file this step only needs to be done once
 saveRDS(token, "~/.tcn_token")